knykanen/codetest-mortgageplan/README.md

 ### 4.
 Use the following command to build the docker containers. **Notice the dot at the end**
 `docker build -t mortgageplan .`
-If this is your first time starting the service it will take some time to download all of the dependencies needed to run the server.
+If this is your first time starting the service it will take some time to download all of the dependencies needed to run the services.
 ### 5.
 Use the following command to start the containers.
 `docker-compose up`